 Another stunning Caribbean island, the island of Dominica is known for its “Champagne Reef.”
 Not only should you set aside some time to enjoy the reef, by way of snorkeling or scuba diving, but you should make it a point to visit the Emerald Pool Nature Preserve as well.
 It’s one of the less traveled islands on this list, but its scenery is easily one of the most beautiful.

 Yes, this is the other half of Trinidad!
-The smaller island of Trinidad and Tobago is known for its world-renowned coconut ice cream, so definitely be sure to give it a try!
-Not only is the ice cream incredible, but guests should also check out Pigeon Point (trust me, it’s stunning) and the Tobago forest reserve.
-This is one of the most beautiful not crowded islands!
+The smaller island of Tobago is known for its world-renowned coconut ice cream.
+Not only is the ice cream incredible, but guests should also check out Pigeon Point and the Tobago forest reserve.
+Tobago is one of the most beautiful not crowded islands!

-As soon as you step off the plane when arriving on this island, you’ll feel immediately relaxed on the lesser-traveled island of Nosy Be!
-Though it could be the island atmosphere, I would attribute your relaxed attitude to the Ylang Ylang plants that grow around the island.
-They smell amazing, and are shown to help you relax!
-Nosy Be is located just off the coast of Madagascar, so the nature reserves are something that should definitely be explored!
+As soon as you step off the plane, you’ll feel immediately relaxed on the lesser-traveled island of Nosy Be!
+I would attribute your relaxed attitude to the Ylang Ylang plants that grow around the island.
+The plants smell amazing, and are shown to help you relax!
+Make sure to explore the island’s nature preserves.